nils-braun/nils-braun.github.io/_posts/2020-02-04-tsfresh-on-cluster-1.md

 Therefore we invented [`tsfresh`](https://tsfresh.readthedocs.io/en/latest/) [^1], which is an automated feature extraction and selection library for time series data.
 It basically consists of a large library of feature calculators from different domains (which will extract more than 750 features for each time series) and a feature selection algorithm based on hypothesis testing.
-Today in this post series, we will only cover the feature extraction, as this is typically the (computationally) time consuming part.
+In todays post (which will be the first of two parts about feature extraction with large time series data), we will only cover the feature extraction, as this is typically the (computationally) time consuming part.
 The feature extractors range from simple ones like `min`, `max`, `length` to more complex ones like autocorrelation, fast Fourier transformation or augmented Dickey Fuller tests.
 You can find a list of all features [here](https://tsfresh.readthedocs.io/en/latest/text/list_of_features.html).